carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

 > {: .solution}
 {: .challenge}

-Make sure you have downloaded both strains of *S. thermophilus*, the one from the example (LMD-9) and the one from the exercise (LMG 18311), as they will be needed in this and later episodes.
-Finally, its a good practice to keep your rawdata untouched, with this in mind you can remove the writing permision of the data directory.
+Make sure you have downloaded both strains of *S. thermophilus*, LMD-9 and LMG 18311, as they will be required in this and upcoming episodes.
+Finally, it is a good practice to keep your rawdata untouched, taking this into account you can remove the writing permision of the data directory.

 > ## Discussion
->  Until now we have only download one file each time.
-How would you look for many genomes at the same time?
+>  Until now we have downloaded only one file at a time.
+How would you look for several genomes at the same time?
-> > One idea would be looking for all the genomes in one genera such as _Streptococcus_
+> > One idea would be to look for all the genomes in one genera such as _Streptococcus_
 > >  ~~~
 > > $  ncbi-genome-download -F fasta --genera "Streptococcus " -n bacteria
 > > ~~~